code4lib/code-of-conduct/csvcharge.md

 * Create a schedule for coverage throughout the conference activities
 * Review and prepare training materials; schedule and provide training to volunteers
 * Provide guidance throughout the conference to the volunteers and convene conversations to make decisions about reports.
-* Decide how conference goers will be able to recognize duty officers, and publicize this
+* Decide how conference goers will be able to recognize community support volunteers, and publicize this
 * Ensure that leaders of official off-site events (tours / newcomer dinners, etc) are familiar with Code Of Conduct.
 * Ensure Local Planning committee includes a quiet, private space suitable for taking reports in venue requirements.
 * Establish lines of communication for CSS (i.e. private Slack channel for communications prior to conference; Signal for on-the-ground communication at the conference) and make sure all volunteers have each others' contact information.